 500 million of the cups were sold in 1994.
 By 2005, sales were down to 200 million, and a few years later, the Solo Cup Company, which had acquired the Sherri Cup Company, stopped regular production.
 But the company continues to manufacture them on request.

-The world’s most recognizable coffee cup is now available as a 9-oz. ceramic cup or a 10-oz ceramic cup too.
+The world’s most recognizable coffee cup is now available as a 10-oz ceramic cup too.
 Microwave and dishwasher safe, the ceramic anthora cup reproduces all the detail of the paper original.
 It’s the perfect gift for a New Yorker or ex-New Yorker, or for anyone who just loves New York.
 Or, for a party with a New York flavor, the 10-oz.
 Solo paper cups with lids can’t be beat.

 Margalit Fox, “Leslie Buck, Designer of Iconic Coffee Cup, Dies at 87.”
 The New York Times, April 29, 2010.
 Accessed online on February 10, 2013.